DesantBucie/korny/README.md

 ## Requirements

 * git
-* ksh (not ksh clones like OpenBSD's pdksh, bcs it won't work unfotunately.
+* ksh (not ksh clones like OpenBSD's pdksh, you can compile [this](https://github.com/ksh93/ksh), and it'll work, read more in OPENBSD.md).
-More about that in "About" paragraph)

 ## Installation

 Change shell to ksh if installed:

-`which ksh` - output will be path to ksh
+which ksh` - output will be path to ksh

-If you use Linux, make sure that ksh is in /etc/shells (it can be named ksh93)
+make sure that ksh is in /etc/shells (it can be named ksh93), if there isn't, enter a path;

-`chsh -s <PATH TO KSH>`
+chsh -s <PATH TO KSH>`

 Run: `ksh -c "$(curl -fsSL https://raw.githubusercontent.com/DesantBucie/korny/master/scripts/install.ksh)"`